All Episodes

 So now we're trying to draw some attention to Walden University and see if someone out there will step up, represent us, and help us get our money back.

-I owe them a hundred thousand dollars.
+I owe them $100,000.

-I have a total debt, student loan debt, of one hundred and eighty-four thousand dollars that I will.
+I have a total debt, student-led debt, of $184,000 that I was.

 Did you get the education you were promised?

-Well, well, what about all the classes you completed?
+Whoa, whoa, what about all the classes you completed?

-Well, they've strung me along so long that classes uh are no good after a period of time.
+Well, they've strung me along so long that classes are no good after a period of time.

-Are you s what do you mean they're no good after a period of time?
+What do you mean they're no good after a period of time?

 I assume you work, right?

-I I work, absolutely.
+I work, absolutely.

-And how many years of your how many more credits would you really need?
+And how many years of your, how many more credits would you really need?

-Twenty-five to do the dissertation and a two-week residency.
+25 to do the dissertation and a two-week residency.

-They enrolled me in two dissertation classes, which I did not agree to, never went on the blackboard and participated, so they gave me two F's, dropped my GPA, told me it was incumbent upon me to prove that I never went on the blackboard because they no longer have the records.
+So they gave me two F's, dropped my GPA, told me it was incumbent upon me to prove that I never went on the blackboard because they no longer have the records.

 Well, no, it's incumbent upon them to prove that I did.

-Oh my gosh, I can't believe what I'm hearing here.
+Oh, my gosh, I can't believe what I'm hearing here.

 And I assume you got good grades, so this is not academically related, right?

-No, it's because of these uh.
+No, it's because of these.

 A few days ago.